 Viterbo offers undergraduate, degree completion, and graduate studies programs designed to meet the educational needs of military students.
 One of the core values at Viterbo is hospitality.
 Viterbo faculty and staff members are dedicated to coaching students to academic success.
 Viterbo’s commitment and gratitude to service men and women is reflected in the many student services provided.

 The following provide specific assistance for military students and veterans:

 Viterbo's counseling services provides an excellent first point of contact for individuals who are struggling with their re-entry into school.
 This office has access to a broad range of community services available to provide the necessary support for military students seeking assistance.
-Students may schedule an appointment with counseling services by contacting Denise Homstad at 608-796-3825 or email@example.com.
+Students may visit the website to schedule an appointment with counseling services.
 A student can also stop in to the counseling services in Murphy Center, to make an appointment.
 Appointments are free for all students.
-Hours are 9 a.m–6 p.m.
-Monday–Friday during the academic year except holidays.
-Time is reserved each day from 2–3 p.m. for walk-in appointments on a first-come, first-served basis.
+Hours can be found on the website.
+Time is reserved each day from 9–10 a.m. and 3– p.m. for walk-in appointments on a first-come, first-served basis.
 These are not scheduled appointments or reserved appointments.
 Those who are in crisis will have immediate priority.